davenquinn/compare-documents/README.md

 in Microsoft Word against two documents.
 This should support user-friendly diffs of Word documents using the excellent track changes tool, while abstracting a fairly clunky GUI interaction.

-My purpose in creating this tool is to speed up the generation of copies of `pandoc`-generated text for collaboration with Microsoft Word users.
+My purpose in creating this tool is to speed up the generation of changesets from versioned plaintext (e.g. `git` revisions of scholarly markdown, processed with `pandoc`) that are digestible to Microsoft Word users.

 The CLI currently works only on Mac OS, using AppleScript automation.
 However, I would be interested in pull requests integrating an alternative (likely